apache/maven-build-cache-extension/src/site/markdown/performance.md

 ### Filter out unnecessary artifacts

 The price of uploading and downloading huge artifacts could be significant.
-In many scenarios assembling WAR, EAR or ZIP archive locally is more efficient than writing to soring in cache bundles.
+In many scenarios assembling WAR, EAR or ZIP archive locally is more efficient than storing them in cache bundles.
 To filter out artifacts, add the configuration section:

 ```xml
 <cache>